Index

 Description

-Approximation of the excess chemical potential in the solid phase, using enthalpies and gibbs energies of formation:
+Approximation of the excess chemical potential in the solid phase, using enthalpies and gibbs energies of formation where the liquid reference is at infinite dilution in water:

 ln(xᵢγᵢ) = -Gformᵢ*T/Trefᵢ - Hformᵢ*(1 - T/Trefᵢ)